 Now, while that sounds like a big negative aspect of a runDisney event, Disney does an outstanding job of managing the crowds and runners.
 They have crowd management down to a science.
 However, you should plan for the crowds when it comes to character lines, photo opportunities, and merchandise lines.
 There may even be spots along the course where things get congested.
 Weaving around slower runners and walkers is common at runDisney events.

 It’s also worth noting that the character lines during the race can take a significant amount of time.
 Make sure you keep an eye on your time before stopping as you don’t want to get swept waiting for a photo!

 We personally encountered this problem while preparing for the Star Wars Rival Run Half Marathon.
 The run, which occurred in early April, forced us to train during the cold winter months.
-That alone was a challenge, but it also proved impossible to prepare for the heat and humidity that would be waiting for us in Florida.
+That alone was a challenge, but it also made preparing for the Florida heat and humidity impossible.

 The temperature was 72 degrees on the morning of our run.
-Not too bad, we thought, but we had no clue how bad the humidity was going to be.
-That humidity was close to 90% and was a total shock to the system.
+Not too bad, right?
+Unfortunately, the humidity was close to 90% and was a total shock to the system.
 Things only got worse once the sun started coming up.
-Need motivation to finish?
-Consider the day is only going to get hotter and you may find some extra pep in your step.
+We tried to use the increasingly-brutal heat and humidity as motivation to finish the race as quickly as possible.

 Florida’s climate can be a challenge all on its own.
 Be prepared and stay hydrated.
 Listen to your body and slow down if needed.